Configuring Policies¶

 Log in to the management console.

-Click in the upper left corner of the page, select a region, and choose Security > HSS.
+Click in the upper left corner of the page, select a region, and choose Security > Host Security Service.
 The HSS page is displayed.

 In the navigation tree on the left, choose Security Operation > Policies.
 On the displayed page, Policy group parameters describes the fields.